disgustinghuman/huntercoin/betterQt_readme.txt

     Ctrl+middle mouse button  toggle silent mode

-    names.txt                 up to 48 names of "friendly" hunters + distance to trigger alarm.
+    adv_names.txt             up to 60 names of "friendly" hunters + distance to trigger alarm.
 Changes are effective after stopping and restarting the tx monitor.
-                              - if name is in names.txt, hunters ignore each other for alarm purposes
+                              - if name is in adv_names.txt, hunters ignore each other for alarm purposes
                               - it's not required that all friendlies are controlled by the same node/wallet

   output:
     small_wave_file.wav      played (by asking the OS to open it) on alarm, must be in same folder as debug.log (not included, windows system sounds work just fine)

-    *ALARM*: <name> [<name>]  after all names from names.txt in case of alarm
+    *ALARM*: <name> [<name>]  after all names from adv_names.txt in case of alarm
-    <n> min: <name>           after all names from names.txt, longest idle hunter (out of waypoints for n minutes)
+    <n> min: <name>           after all names from adv_names.txt, longest idle hunter (out of waypoints for n minutes)
-    (OK)                      after all names from names.txt, in case of no alarm and no idle hunter
+    (OK)                      after all names from adv_names.txt, in case of no alarm and no idle hunter

-    Full: <name>              after all names from names.txt, if reached maximum loot (carrying capacity)
+    Full: <name>              after all names from adv_names.txt, if reached maximum loot (carrying capacity)
-    Bank: <name>              after all names from names.txt, if reached 50% of carrying capacity, and a bank is nearby (see "config:bank_notice" and "config:loot_notice")
+    Bank: <name>              after all names from adv_names.txt, if reached 50% of carrying capacity, and a bank is nearby (see "config:bank_notice" and "config:loot_notice")

     x,y->x2,y2               after hunter name, coors currently and expected after next block